Lithograph by Marina Battaglia depicting research on mothers and children

 In good condition, without a frame.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly shaped pearl.
-These were highly representative pieces designed to exude glamour and play a significant role in luxury.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These were quite distinctive products, but they also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and relief decorations.
+These were quite distinctive products, but they also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for a luxurious antique suitable for your interior.
+Currently, many global brands reproduce furniture inspired by Italian and French craftsmen, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the authenticity of the product in accordance with its description and photos.
+This is ultimately crucial for buyers, as the market is flooded with many counterfeit items.
+Luxury Products provides documentation confirming the authenticity of each product, matching the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details